yls-hub/yls-hub.github.io/_posts/2025-12-30-Antibiotics.md

 The financing community shares this pessimism.
 Between 2018–2023, private investment in antibiotics totaled $1.2B—42 times less than oncology.

-Reasons are multi-facet but drilled down largely to economic returns – how fast and how much the company can recover the initial investment.
-A recent estimate: a new antibiotic needs $300M in annual revenue to be sustainable, yet most earn $15M–$50M.
-No wonder pharma pivots to lucrative areas like oncology.
+The reasons for exiting are multifaceted but largely boil down to economic returns – how fast and how much the company can recover the initial investment.
+A recent estimate shows that a new antibiotic needs $300M in annual revenue to be sustainable, yet most earn $15M–$50M per year.
+Developing antibiotics is tricker than other drugs:

-I.	**Drug discovery**: developing antibiotics is harder than most drugs.
+I.	**Drug discovery**: discoverying and validating an antibiotics is harder.
 Bacteria evolve rapidly, often becoming resistant during development.
 II.	**Clinical Trials**: trials aim for “non-inferiority” to existing treatments, requiring costly comparisons to multiple standards of care.
 For drugs targeting deadly pathogens, patient enrollment is a challenge.
 III.	**Pricing**: Antibiotics have weak pricing power.
 They must remain widely accessible and face strict cost-effectiveness scrutiny.
 QALY-based pricing shows stark contrast: $900K for an anti-cancer orphan drug vs. $2K for a novel antibiotic.
 IV.	**Sales Volume**: Treatment lasts 1–2 weeks, unlike chronic therapies.
 Stewardship programs reserve new antibiotics as last-resort options—good for public health, bad for business.